The Cost of Birth Control in Ontario: Does OHIP Cover It?

 To get an online quote for any of these plans use our instant quoting tool:

-The bottom line – no for the adult population (over 25) in Ontario OHIP does not cover your birth control.
+The bottom line – OHIP does not cover your birth control if you are over 24 years old.
 You will need to have private insurance.
 If you’re under 25 and don’t have private insurance, then you’re in luck as the OHIP+ program will cover you birth control.

-Regardless it’s always best to have some sort of private insurance as it helps you prepare for unforeseen medical emergencies that can cost you thousands of dollars.
+Regardless, it’s always best to have some sort of private insurance because it protects you from the expenses associated with unforeseen medical emergencies.
 Use our instant quoting tool or contact our offices if you’re looking to talk to an expert!